 Students: access your course evaluations here if you came here by mistake.

-The IDEA Center has provided examples of additional evaluation questions that instructors teaching online courses may choose to include on their course evaluations (some of these apply to traditional courses as well).
+Instructors may choose to include additional questions to the course evaluation.
 In addition, the Course Evaluation Committee at Roane State created a bank of possible questions for online courses that web instructors might consider adding.

-An announcement in at least one class period is the #1 factor in increasing response rates.
+An announcement in at least one class period is the top factor in increasing response rates.
 Students are reluctant to respond to evaluation emails unless they hear about it from you first.
-You’ll receive periodic status reports via email so you can see how many students have responded.
+You’ll be able to log into your faculty portal at any time to see how many students have responded.

 This section explains how to interpret the results you receive after your course is over.

 Understanding Your Results

 Roane State Community College is a TBR and AA/EEO employer and does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by Roane State.
 View full non-discrimination policy.